What happens in CBT Therapy?

 Your treatment sessions will be structured.
 Together with your therapist, you’ll set an agenda which covers each session and takes account of your changing needs.
 This collaborative approach includes you focusing on testing new ways of thinking, feeling or behaving, because most of us (but not all) know what our problems are; we need to find out and address why we’re getting in the way of your recovery.

-Developing a Collaborative Relationship of Understanding with your CBT Therapist
+Developing a Collaborative Relationship with your CBT Therapist

 During your therapy, your CBT therapist will find solutions that work for you; so that you can become your therapist by applying new skills and techniques to old patterns of thinking and behaving.

 Your CBT Therapist will also help you to look at the impact of your past and present experiences on yourself and, if relevant, your relationships.
-A CBT therapist helps you to understand the relationship between:
+A BABCP accredited therapist helps you to understand the relationship between:

 - Unhelpful behaviours (e.g. avoidance or substance use)

 - Thinking distortions (like catastrophising or always looking at the worst part of the experience)

 - Being in negative emotional states (like anxiety, stress or depression)

 - Physical symptoms (such as lack of energy, muscle tension or palpitations)

 You will take an active part in therapy, including having CBT homework between sessions.
 Techniques could be completing a thought diary or completing a task to test rules and assumptions that might be perpetuating your problem.